22 Crypto ETFs to Know

 First Trust SkyBridge Crypto Industry and Digital Economy ETF (CRPT)

 This ETF by First Trust Company first began trading in September 2021.
 The fund invests at least 80 percent of its assets in “crypto industry companies and digital economy companies.”
 Top assets include Coinbase, Galaxy Digital Holdings and MicroStrategy.
-First Trust charges a 0.85 expense fee.
+First Trust charges a 0.85 percent expense fee.

 Invesco Alerian Galaxy Crypto Economy ETF (SATO)